wsmaisys/Flux-Image-Generator/README.md

    uvicorn app:app --reload
    ```

-   Visit `http://localhost:8000` in your browser.
+   Visit `http://localhost:8000` in your browser for local development.

+   Or visit the deployed version at: https://flux-image-generator-bdcdcphnhmbhg6et.centralindia-01.azurewebsites.net/

 ### 🐳 Docker Deployment